bernas1104/TIL/20-04-2020/README.md

 - On functions that will take an "HTML Event", we need to define their type.
 To do this, we'll need the Event (on the project, we used FormEvent, but I believe there are other specific types) with the HTML...Event (same story as the Event).

+## Basics of Spring Boot

+So, yesterday I started a new online course that will last this entire week.
+It's a series of 4 videos that will talk about creating a Spring Boot REST API for beginners.

+On the first video, I learned how to create Spring Boot projects using the Spring Tools Suite (an Eclipse based IDE), creating my first route and my first model.

+It's all very basic, but I'm seeing a lot of similarities with Node.JS, specially with TypeScript.

+The creation of classes follows no particular structure.
+Every class is just a simple Java class, but to make Spring Boot understand that a given class is a Route to a resource, we need to use the Decorators Pattern.

+For instance, suppose you need a "/clients" GET route.
+All you need to do is:

+> @RestController
+> public class ClientsController {
+>	@GetMapping("/clients")
+>	public List<Client> index() {
+>		var client1 = new Client();
+>		var client2 = new Client();
+>
+>		client1.setName("Bernardo Costa");
+>
+>		return Arrays.asList(client1, client2);
+>	 }
+> }

+The "@RestController" tells that the "ClientsController" class will receive requests.
+The "@GetMapping("/clients")" tells that the "index" function will answer to the "/clients" route with the GET method.

+Spring Boot transforms the answer in a JSON automatically, and we can change the type of response by adding new project dependecies.

+I found interesting that building a REST API is similar between two distinct languages.
+I hope to learn more about connecting to a DB, creating a CRUD and frontend developing with Spring.
+Seems like an interesting tool.